← Home

 The ride that started it

 I haven't been riding as much as in previous years.
-But last weekend I did 50 miles with some old friends on a flatter route than we usually pick, with a coffee stop near the end.
+But last weekend I did 50 mile coffee ride with some friends.
 Around mile 40, both legs started cramping.
-Wasn't of a much warning.
-They just both said they had enough.
+There wasn't of a much warning.
+They just both said, enough.

-I've under-eaten and under-hydrated on long rides before, and I think it caught up with me again.
-Wrong bottles (too small), forgot to eat, no emergency pickle juice in the bag.
-Under-prepared, and a little out of shape.
+I've under-eaten and under-hydrated on long rides before and I think it caught up with me again.
+Wrong bottles (too small), forgot to eat until it was too late, no emergency pickle juice in the bag.
+Under-prepared, and out of shape.

 Map of the 50-mile ride through the Peninsula and South Bay